-Open Workshop Storage For Hand Tool and Power Tools
+Open Storage Ideas For Hand Tools and Power Tools

-Make tools visible and keep them orderly for a beautiful and more efficient shop
+Make tools visible and keep them orderly for a beautiful and more efficient workshop.

 The notion of workflow always seems to come up when woodworkers discuss shop design, but it’s mostly limited to machinery and workbenches.
 This is a mistake because workflow also involves smaller things like routers, handplanes, chisels, layout tools, sandpaper, scrapers, and even safety glasses.
 Where those are located and how accessible they are can have a significant impact on how smoothly your work progresses.